 1. Sign up for coupon programs with Similac, Enfamil, and Gerber as soon as you’re expecting.

-As soon as you know you’ll be welcoming a baby into your family, sign up for free loyalty programs like the Similac Rewards program (formerly known as Similac StrongMoms Rewards), Enfamil Rewards, and the MyGerber Baby membership.
+As soon as you know you’ll be welcoming a baby into your family, sign up for free loyalty programs like Similac Rewards, Enfamil Rewards, and the MyGerber Baby membership.
 Then have your partner sign up for them, too.
 And maybe your mom.

 You’ll all start receiving samples and monthly high-value baby formula coupons (like $5 – $10 off for at least the first year).
-There’s also a free Gerber baby gift box you’ll get when you sign up for a MyGerber Baby membership and spend $150 in one purchase.
+There’s also a free Gerber baby gift you’ll get via email when you sign up for a MyGerber Baby membership and spend $150 in one purchase.

 2. Call these companies for free baby formula coupons when you run out.

 After the question of where to buy baby formula, the next challenge is finding coupons on a regular basis.

 As a rewards program member, you can expect to receive high-value baby formula coupons from the manufacturer, but it may not be enough to get discounts on every can you buy.

 Call the company and ask if you can have a few extra coupons to help you continue buying their brand.